deity-io/falcon-platform-docs/versioned_docs/version-2/platform/payments/falcon-payments/webhooks.md

 This webhook sends data from your shop to your payment provider.

-1. The webhook URL is configured in Falcon Server
+1. The webhook URL is configured in DEITY Middleware
 2. The webhook URL is sent to your shop when placing an order
 3. The shop triggers the webhook when an order is updated (usually `shipped`, `refunded` or `tracking_added`).
 4. This triggers a method in your shop API (`onOrderStatusUpdated`)